-Plan your weekend at Circuit Gilles Villeneuve for the 2021 Canadian Grand Prix on June 11-13.
+Plan your weekend at Circuit Gilles Villeneuve for the 2022 Canadian Grand Prix in Montreal.
 Access, schedule and trackside tips.

-This guide will be fully updated when the on-track schedule is announced, normally around 1 month before the race. weekend.
+For the second year in a row, the Canadian Grand Prix has been cancelled.
+Learn more here.
+This guide will be fully updated when the on-track schedule is announced for the 2022 Canadian Grand Prix, normally around 1 month before the race. weekend.

 Circuit Gilles Villeneuve offers an excellent, well-organized trackside experience.
 The circuit is easily accessible by metro from downtown Montreal, the atmosphere is friendly and the park setting is the perfect backdrop for a weekend of Formula 1.
 Much like Albert Park in Melbourne, Circuit Gilles Villeneuve is located on the site of a city park.
 Spread over two islands in the St Lawrence seaway, Parc Jean-Drapeau was the site of the World Expo in 1967 and several structures remain, including the distinctive biosphere dome, now home to an environmental museum and La Ronde Amusement Park.
 The park and its attractions are well worth exploring if you have time before or after the race weekend.